-ST. PETERSBURG - ST. PETERSBURG, Fla. -- Nearly a year since 22-year-old Taylor McAllister's body was found in South St. Petersburg alley, investigators have made multiple arrests connected to the case.
+ST. PETERSBURG, Fla. -- Nearly a year since 22-year-old Taylor McAllister's body was found in South St. Petersburg alley, investigators have made multiple arrests connected to the case.

 The death is being investigated as a homicide, though according to St. Petersburg police spokesperson Yolanda Fernandez, McAllister's cause of death is still part of the investigation so they are not saying how the young woman died.